ZhiwenShao/ALR-tool/README.md

-# Tool
+# ARL Tool
 Face alignment tool v1
 2016.3

-The provided tool is a quick implementation of the paper [1].
-And this tool is implemented based on Caffe [2].
-The example images in the folder "data" are selected from AFLW [3].
+The provided tool is a quick implementation of ARL [(Face alignment by deep convolutional network with adaptive learning rate)](https://zhiwenshao.github.io/pdfs/projects/2016/shao2016face.pdf).
+And this tool is implemented based on Caffe [1].
+The example images in the folder "data" are selected from AFLW [2].

 References:

-[1] Shao Z, Ding S, Zhu H, et al. Face alignment by deep convolutional network with adaptive learning rate[C]//Acoustics, Speech and Signal Processing (ICASSP), 2016 IEEE International Conference on.
-IEEE, 2016.

-[2] Jia Y, Shelhamer E, Donahue J, et al. Caffe: Convolutional architecture for fast feature embedding[C]//Proceedings of the ACM International Conference on Multimedia.
+[1] Jia Y, Shelhamer E, Donahue J, et al. Caffe: Convolutional architecture for fast feature embedding[C]//Proceedings of the ACM International Conference on Multimedia.
 ACM, 2014: 675-678.

-[3] Kostinger M, Wohlhart P, Roth P M, et al. Annotated facial landmarks in the wild: A large-scale, real-world database for facial landmark localization[C]//Computer Vision Workshops (ICCV Workshops), 2011 IEEE International Conference on.
+[2] Kostinger M, Wohlhart P, Roth P M, et al. Annotated facial landmarks in the wild: A large-scale, real-world database for facial landmark localization[C]//Computer Vision Workshops (ICCV Workshops), 2011 IEEE International Conference on.
 IEEE, 2011: 2144-2151.

 Prerequisites: